 - 2 tbsp baking soda solution

-When preparing the mixture, make sure to mix it up well and not let the baking soda settle on the bottom, as it will also cause a clog.
+When preparing the mixture, mix it up well, and do not let the baking soda settle on the bottom, as it will also cause a clog.
 I also recommend using a good-quality industrial spray bottle because they usually have a removable filter.
-Every once in a while, rinse the filter through some warm water to unclog it and keep it working.
+Every once in a while, rinse the filter through warm water to unclog it and keep it working.

-If you have any questions for us, please feel free to leave them in the comments section.
+If you have any questions, please feel free to leave them in the comments section.